Follow these steps to allow GitBook to serve your documentation on your custom domain.

 If you domain is hosted on Cloudflare, you may be tempted to activate Cloudflare's proxying (the orange cloud, also called "Proxy status" in your domain settings).

-While this configuration might work on most cases, we heavily discourage activating it.
+While this configuration might work on most cases, we strongly recommend against activating it.
 First, because your custom domain will already benefit from Cloudflare's CDN and a DigiCert SSL certificate.
-But this option also obfuscates the DNS target for your domain to the public, preventing GitBook to properly run routine checks on your custom domain.
+This option also obfuscates the DNS target for your domain to the public, preventing GitBook to properly run routine checks on your custom domain.

 Whenever possible, turn off Cloudflare proxying to ensure that your documentation is served without issues and can be monitored by GitBook.